MAPSuio/UPC-H14/walk/problem.md

 Angwusnasomtaqa and Bob have a very peculiar way of alternating who is holding the leash.
-While they are walking, the person holding the leash can walk a distance of her or his choice of integral length (in metres), but never pass the next tree before handing the leash to the other.
+While they are walking, the person holding the leash can walk a distance of her or his choice of integral length larger than zero (in metres), but never pass the next tree before handing the leash to the other.
 Angwusnasomtaqa holds the leash first.